The Freedom Caucus is all grown up – and may prove it by stalling Obamacare repeal

 In other cases, the conservative cadre of lawmakers has blocked bills on the House floor simply by siding with Democrats in procedural votes.

-These hard-line tactics could be used less this year.
-Meadows says he wants to help the two-year-old Freedom Caucus be known for something broader.
+These hard-line tactics might be used less this year.
+Meadows said he wanted to help the 2-year-old Freedom Caucus be known for something broader.

-“There’s the (political) left and the right. … But there’s that big center core where there’s a whole lot of movement to make things more conservative-oriented.”
+“There’s the left and the right. . . .
+But there’s that big center core where there’s a whole lot of movement to make things more conservative-oriented.”

-Lawmakers across the aisle will be willing to listen and possibly cooperate with Meadows in certain areas, says U.S. Rep. David Price, a Democrat from Chapel Hill, North Carolina.
-He noted criminal justice reform, particularly, as a place where conservatives and liberals may find common ground.
+Lawmakers across the aisle will be willing to listen and possibly cooperate with Meadows in certain areas, said U.S. Rep. David Price, a Democrat from Chapel Hill, North Carolina.
+He noted criminal justice restructuring, particularly, as a place where conservatives and liberals may find common ground.

 “Mark is a cordial fellow,” Price said.
 “I like him personally.”